 The JSON Formatter was created to help with debugging.
-As data expressed as JSON is often written without line breaks to save space, it became extremely difficult to actually read and make sense of it.
-This tool hopes to solve the problem by formatting and validating JSON data so that it is easy to read and debug by human beings.
+As JSON data is often output without line breaks to save space, it is extremely difficult to actually read and make sense of it.
+This little tool hoped to solve the problem by formatting the JSON data so that it is easy to read and debug by human beings.

 Shortly after it was created, JSON validation was added following the description set out by Douglas Crockford of json.org in RFC 4627.
 It has since been expanded to also validate both current competing JSON standards RFC 7159 and ECMA-404.

 Install the JSON Formatter & Validator Bookmarklet to quickly and easily format and validate any public JSON URL with a single click.